We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 A Bigger Splash

-First a short but necessary excursion.
+First, a brief but necessary digression.

 Why this introduction?
 For two reasons.

-Nevertheless, in my opinion Water Splash is an interesting fragrance for at least the following target groups:
+Nevertheless, in my opinion, Water Splash is an interesting fragrance for at least the following target groups:

-1) All those who do not yet own L'Homme or other Flanker and would like to purchase a very similar fragrance at a fraction of the price from the same manufacturer and officially the same perfumer.
-Currently with about 0.33 € / ml really cheap to have.
+1) All those who do not yet own L’Homme or other flankers and would like to acquire a very similar fragrance for a fraction of the price from the same manufacturer and officially the same perfumer.
+Currently available for about €0.33/ml, really inexpensive.

-5) All those who would like to take a seat in David Hockney's famous painting "A Bigger Splash" on the empty director's chair at the edge of the swimming pool in front of a luxurious Californian flat-roof bungalow on a day with a bright blue sky, to witness that title-giving "Splash" after jumping from the 1-meter board, and who value being appropriately scented for the context.
+5) All those who would like to take a seat in David Hockney's famous painting "A Bigger Splash" on a day with a brilliantly blue sky on the empty director's chair at the edge of the swimming pool in front of a luxurious Californian flat-roof bungalow, to witness the titular "splash" after jumping from the 1-meter board, and who value being appropriately scented for the context.

 4 Comments